-The striker faces the most important 90 minutes of his career with the Bavarians, knowing Tuesday's clash with Barcelona is key to his future.
+The striker faces the most important 90 minutes of his career with the Bavarians, knowing Tuesday's clash with Barcelona is key to his future

 By Kris Voakes

 In 2011-12, Mario Gomez was on fire.
-Seemingly unable to stop scoring goals, the Bayern Munich striker was up there alongside Lionel Messi and Cristiano Ronaldo as a virtual guarantee on the score sheet each week.
+Seemingly unable to stop scoring goals, the Bayern Munich striker was up there alongside Lionel Messi and Cristiano Ronaldo as a virtual guarantee on the scoresheet each week.
 He regularly found the net at key times, managed the rare feat of four goals in a single Champions League knockout game and ended the season with 40 strikes in 50 matches at club level.

 But 2012-13 has been a very different story for the Germany international.
-Having missed the start of the campaign through injury, Gomez only made his season debut in late-November and now finds himself on the outside looking in as Bayern continues to get the job done in his absence.
+Having missed the start of the campaign through injury, Gomez only made his season debut in late-November and now finds himself on the outside looking in as Bayern continue to get the job done in his absence.
 Add in the prolonged search for extra resources in attack, which has already come to fruition with the announcement of Mario Gotze's signing this summer, and it is clear that Gomez's stock has fallen considerably in Munich.

 MARIO GOMEZ AT BAYERN MUNICH